AED Defibrillators

 A fully automatic AED defibrillator delivers a shock on its own after detecting an irregular rhythm.
 A semi-automatic AED guides the user to press a button when it’s time to shock.

-Why is defibrillation used in CPR?
+Why is a defibrillator used in CPR?

-Defibrillation is used alongside CPR to restore the heart’s normal rhythm during cardiac arrest.
+Defibrillators are used alongside CPR to restore the heart’s normal rhythm during cardiac arrest.
 The shock works to stop irregular electrical activity so the heart can beat effectively again.

 Can I use a defibrillator on a child?